SockAndSandal/Retro-Shadow-Buttons/README.md

 ## Getting started

 To get started, simply make a `div` using the  `retro` class name and enter some text inside.
 This will create a button that can support say, a sentence of text.
-The class uses Roboto Mono as a default, with a font size of 20, but you can couple the button class with a header or paragraph class to match your choices in type.
+The class uses Roboto Mono as a default, with a font size of 20, but you can couple the button class with a header or paragraph to match your choices in type.

 Also check out this [pen](https://codepen.io/SocksAndSandals/pen/xxObjzz) to try out this button!
 (Refer to width problem below if the button looks all stretched out)